MoyoM/WordGridSearch/README.md

 https://github.com/MoyoM/WordGridSearch/word_grid.ipynb

 The Jupyter Notebooks allow interactive testing of the functionality created in this project.
-Test data and test runs are presented at the end of each notebook
+Test data and test runs are presented at the end of each notebook.

 b) Python Modules for REST API implementation
-The implemented solution modules for an API productionizatio are in this repository Stage 1: 2D GRID OF ENGLISH ALPHABETS - https://github.com/MoyoM/WordGridSearch/blob/master/API/Model/word_list.py ;
+The implemented solution modules for an API productionization are in thee modules Stage 1: 2D GRID OF ENGLISH ALPHABETS - https://github.com/MoyoM/WordGridSearch/blob/master/API/Model/word_list.py ;
 https://github.com/MoyoM/WordGridSearch/blob/master/API/Model/WordGrid.py

 Stage 2: SEARCH ENGLISH WORDS IN A 2D GRID - https://github.com/MoyoM/WordGridSearch/blob/master/API/Model/WordGrid.py
-This has the Class implementation for bonus points.
+This has the Class implementation for bonus points, and search algorithms as methods of this class.

 REST API
 https://github.com/MoyoM/WordGridSearch/blob/master/API/wordgrid_serve_api.py